Menarche: Chronic illness

-Certain systemic or chronic illness can delay menarche, such as undiagnosed and untreated celiac disease (which often occurs without gastrointestinal symptoms), asthma, diabetes mellitus type 1, cystic fibrosis and inflammatory diseases, among others.
-In some cases, because biochemical tests are not always discriminatory, underlying pathologies are not identified and the girl is classified as constitutional growth delay.
-Short stature, delayed growth in height and weight, and/or delayed menarche may be the only clinical manifestations of celiac disease, in absence of any other symptoms.
-According to a review article, there may also be an association between early age at menarche and breast cancer risk.
+Certain systemic or chronic illness can delay menarche, such as diabetes mellitus type 1, cystic fibrosis, asthma, inflammatory diseases, and untreated celiac disease, among others.
+Sometimes, lab tests do not return determinative results, so that underlying pathologies are not identified and the girl is diagnosed with constitutional growth delay.

 Conditions and disease states

 Studies have been conducted to observe the association of the timing of menarche with various conditions and diseases.
 Some studies have shown that there may be an association between early or late-age menarche and cardiovascular disease, although the mechanism of the association is not well understood.
-A systematic review has concluded that early age at menarche is also a risk factor for the insulin resistance condition.
+A systematic review has concluded that early onset of menarche is a risk factor for insulin resistance and breast cancer risk.

 There is conflicting evidence regarding the association between obesity and timing of menarche; a meta-analysis and systematic review has determined that more studies must be conducted to make any definitive conclusions about this association.